grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Hemi looked grim.
 She left him with an awkward hug around his middle and made the jump across to the dock where she hefted her bags and patted Gregory on the back before walking up the dock towards the platform.
 Hemi and Gregory watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would carry her into the center-city labor yards for shipping.

 After Chips had disappeared off the far side of the platform, Gregory was ready to get to work.
-"Should we set up the gangway Hemi?"
+"Should we set up the gangway, Hemi?"

 "Yes.
 But rather than messing with our own winch, let's ask if we can use the crane."
 Hemi pointed to the rusty metal structure leaning above their heads.